Eldad Cicero Camp: District attorney

 In 1869, Camp was appointed United States Attorney for the Eastern District of Tennessee by President Ulysses S. Grant, having been recommended for the position by Congressman Horace Maynard.
-Most of his cases involved false pension and bounty claims, although he prosecuted sixty-three moonshining cases during his tenure.
+Most of his cases involved false pension and bounty claims, although he prosecuted 63 moonshining cases during his tenure.
 He argued several cases before the Tennessee Supreme Court, among them a case regarding the validity of payments in Confederate money during the Civil War (co-argued with future congressman Leonidas Houk), a case involving a horse stolen by federal soldiers during the war, and a case involving a man who claimed his son-in-law tricked him into selling his property while he was intoxicated.
-In 1871, Camp was suspended by Grant on recommendation from Senator William G. Brownlow and congressmen Maynard and Roderick Butler, whose constituents were complaining that Camp was bringing too many prosecutions, and thus enriching himself with legal fees.
-While he was eventually reinstated in November 1871, Camp resigned the office just three weeks after his reinstatement for what he believed was the good of the Republican Party.
+In 1871, Camp was suspended by Grant on recommendation from Senator William G. Brownlow and congressmen Maynard and Roderick Butler, whose constituents were complaining that Camp was bringing too many prosecutions and thus enriching himself with legal fees.
+While he was reinstated in November 1871, Camp resigned the office just three weeks after his reinstatement for what he believed was the good of the Republican Party.

 Business interests

 In 1868, shortly after railroad construction connected the Coal Creek Valley of western Anderson County with Knoxville, Camp organized the Coal Creek Coal Company and opened a mine near the center of the valley, around which the mining village of Fraterville developed.
 This company initially produced approximately 30,000 tons of coal per year.
 By 1900, the company was operating three mines in the valley— the Fraterville and Hollow Entry mines at Fraterville, and a mine at Thistle Switch (near Briceville)— and its annual production had increased to over 200,000 tons.
-Coal Creek Coal was one of the few mining companies in Tennessee that never used convict labor, and as a result, avoided much of the strife that plagued most Cumberland Plateau-area mining companies during the Coal Creek War of 1891.
+Coal Creek Coal was one of the few mining companies in Tennessee that never used convict leasing and as a result avoided much of the strife that plagued most Cumberland Plateau-area mining companies during the Coal Creek War of 1891-92.

 In 1902, the Fraterville Mine disaster, the deadliest mine explosion in the state's history, occurred at Coal Creek Coal's Fraterville Mine.
-Camp's son, George, who was superintendent of the company's Fraterville mines, oversaw the rescue operations in the explosion's aftermath.
+Camp's son George, who was superintendent of the company's Fraterville mines, oversaw the rescue operations in the explosion's aftermath.
 In spite of his efforts, 216 miners died.
 The company was subsequently sued for over one million dollars in damages, but the suit (Slover, et al. v.
 Coal Creek Coal Company) was thrown out.